How the Coca-Cola “Zero Waste Cities” program contributes to misinform citizen about what is truly a circular economy

 2- “Recycle at the Beach” which is a beach clean-up to ‘boost awareness for recycling and educate people on how to recycle’.
-Recycling is very low on the waste hierarchy, for a reason: recycling (meaning re-processing material into new ones) requires lots of water and energy to make and transport, and recycled plastic looses its quality through multiple cycles and can only be recycled a limited amount of time.
+As you know, recycling is quite low on the waste hierarchy, as it requires lots of water and energy to make and transport (Recycling is the re-processing of raw materials into new ones).
+And only high-quality and clean plastic can be recycled to the same grade a large number of times.
+The best way to collect high-quality plastic?
+DRS.
 The main goal of a clean-up should be littering prevention and awareness in reducing single-use plastic consumption.

-3 – “Interactive recycling and circular economy center” to educate people and schools on the values of the circular economy and a new approach to waste management.
-Which is a good thing, providing that this center will not be used to misinformed citizen on a false definition of circular economy – as shown in the 2 previous components of its program.
+3 – “Interactive recycling and circular economy centre” to educate people and schools on the values of the circular economy and a new approach to waste management.
+This element can potentially be a good thing, providing that this centre will not be used to misinform citizens on a misleading definition of the circular economy – as shown in the 2 previous components of its program.

-If Coca-Cola or a municipality in Montenegro is interested in truly becoming a Zero Waste city, we recommend them to read the Zero Waste Master Plan and/or to contact us.
-Until then, we would recommend any municipality in Montenegro (or elsewhere) as well as any respectful NGO’s to stay away from such partnership with Coca-Cola.
+If Coca-Cola or any municipality in Montenegro is interested in truly becoming a Zero Waste city, we recommend them to first read the Zero Waste Master Plan and/or contact us.

 WHAT CAN YOU DO TODAY?